Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Internet infrastructures.
 Many problems in
    practical streaming deployment often deal
    with issues related to the binary
    media format.
-We believe that the fragmented
-   MPEG-4 format will make things easier
+We believe that the CMAF track format will make things easier
    and that the industry is already heading
    in this direction following recent specifications
    like [[MPEGCMAF]] and HLS  [[RFC8216]].